 Your content is designed to help not sell, to people.
 It’s all about adding insightful, relevant and valuable information into the laps of your ideal customer.
 Don’t create a brand perception that you are a walking, talking billboard, shoving your unsolicited message down the throat of people who frankly don’t care.

 People search for content because they want answers.
 It is highly possible that they do not have actual buyers intent at this point in time, therefore the sales pitch is unwelcome.

 tell a great story and be yourself

 I find the most authentic and engaging content is the one that tells a story.
 Storytelling breathes life into your brand.
 In order for your audience to form a personal connection with your brand and become a customer, your story must be creative, real and relatable.
-Check out this article I wrote in the past that received a very positive response from readers because it quite simply, tells a story.

 My number one recommendation when creating content?
 Understand who you are as a brand so you can be yourself.
 Sounds aspirational right?
 Well, it is!
 At the end of the day, the internet is crowded and noisy, and that noise can be deafening, and the choice for a consumer is overwhelming.
 What is going to make someone align themselves with you and your brand is simply who you are.
 Not everyone is going to like it, but some people are going to love it.